RTcmix/rtcmix.github.io/reference/instruments/JGRAN.md

 p17 | grain pan | 0-1 stereo; 0.5 is middle | yes | yes* | * required if stereo output |
 p18 | grain pan randomization | 1: full stereo randomization; 0: no randomization from p17 value | no | yes* | * required if stereo output |

+Parameters labled as Dynamic can receive dynamic updates from a table or real-time control source.

 Author:  John Gibson, 4/15/00; rev for v4, JGG, 7/25/04
 JGRAN was derived from a Cecilia module (StochasticGrains) by Mathieu Bezkorowajny and Jean Piche.